nv-hiep/recommendation_system/README.md

 Build a model (Cosine Similarity Matrix) for the Recommendation System.

 ##### 3. app.ipynb
 Build a webapp of the Recommendation System using ngrok, Streamlit and Colab (including the details for connecting Colab and Streamlit via ngrok).

+Refer to /images for some images of examples.

 ## Prerequisite